rcls/discus/README.md

 The main register file consists of the four architectural registers `A`, `X`, `Y`, `U` and the hidden register `K`.
-The register file is dual ported, with seperate read and write ports.
+The register file is dual ported, with separate read and write ports.

 [ <img align="right" src="sym/sramcell2.png"> ](gates/sramcell2.md)